rotate your phone

 RAMA 5 MARKET

-Today, the owner seeks to modernize the market by reorganizing its layout and rezoning stalls to create a more contemporary experience.
+.
+Today, the owner seeks to modernize the market by reorganizing its layout and rezoning stalls to create a more contemporary

+world.
 At its center, a small garden was introduced as a peaceful gathering spot, enhancing both the dining and shopping experience.
-To improve the market’s visibility,
+To improve

 While the antique roof could not be replaced, it was preserved and repainted, with translucent sections added to bring in natural light without excess heat.